-- The USB Control Center utility must be running for the computer to be able to print to the USB printer attached to the router.
-If you exit the utility, printing does not work. - Some firewall software, such as Comodo, blocks the ReadySHARE Print utility from accessing the USB printer.
-If you do not see the printer in the utility, you can disable the firewall temporarily to allow the utility to work. - 7.
-If your printer supports scanning, make sure that the printer is in the Available state, and click the Network Scanner button.
+Some firewall software, such as Comodo, blocks the NETGEAR USB Control Center utility from accessing the USB printer.
+If you do not see the USB printer in the utility, you can disable the firewall temporarily to allow the utility to work.

+If your USB printer supports scanning, you can also use the USB printer for scanning.
+For more information, see Use the Scan Feature of a Multifunction USB Printer on page 660.